gizemozd/FlyMimic/README.md

 - Imitation learning training with PPO [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3)

+> [!NOTE]
-> **_NOTE:_** This repository focuses on imitation learning experiments and provides MuJoCo models converted from OpenSim.
+> This repository focuses on imitation learning experiments and provides MuJoCo models converted from OpenSim.
 For the original muscle model development and parameter optimization in OpenSim, please refer to [this repository](https://github.com/gizemozd/neuromechfly-muscles).

 -----